Nermine2001/workoo/README.md

-# Workoo — Freelance Platform Frontend
+# Workoo — Freelance Platform

 Welcome to the frontend of **Workoo** 👨‍💻✨ —
 A freelance platform that connects clients with professional freelancers, built with the **MEAN Stack**.